About

 ════════════════════════════════════

-I design around what I think of as the aesthetics of joy — curved lines, color, organic movement, the visual language of things growing and changing.
+I design around what I think of as the aesthetics of that moment — curved lines, color, organic movement, the visual language of things growing and changing.
 Not decoration for its own sake, but a considered point of view about what it means to move through the world with intention.

 I believe in quality over quantity, in supporting independent makers, and in owning fewer things that mean more.
 If that sounds like the way you already shop — for clothing, for objects, for art — then I think you'll find something here that fits.

 The jewelry I make is not for everyone.
-It's for the person who wants to be seen for who they are, not what they're wearing.
+It's for the person who wears it for herself first.
 Who wants something with a story, a place, and a process behind it.
-Who understands that handmade means imperfect in all the right ways.
+Who understands that handmade means imperfect in all the right ways — and that those imperfections are where the light gets in.

 If that's you — welcome.